glitch401/warmup-request-for-research/README.md

 ---
 ## Warmup 1:
 Train an LSTM to solve the XOR problem: that is, given a sequence of bits, determine its parity.
-The LSTM should consume the sequence, one bit at a time, and then output the correct answer at the sequence’s end.
+The LSTM should consume the sequence, one bit at a time, and then output the correct answer at the sequenceâ€™s end.
 Test the two approaches below:
   - Generate a dataset of random 100,000 binary strings of length 50.
 Train the LSTM; what performance do you get?
   - Generate a dataset of random 100,000 binary strings, where the length of each string is independently and randomly chosen between 1 and 50.
 Train the LSTM.
 Does it succeed?
 What explains the difference?